stac-extensions/sar/README.md

 **Note:** In this specification *range* values are meant to be measured perpendicular to the flight path and *azimuth* values are meant to be measured parallel to the flight path.

+### Additional Field Information

+#### sar:polarizations

-**sar:polarizations** specifies a single polarization or a polarization combination.
+Specifies a single polarization or a polarization combination.
 For single polarized radars one of `HH`, `VV`, `HV` or `VH` must be set.
 Fully polarimetric radars add all four polarizations to the array.
 Dual polarized radars and alternating polarization add the corresponding polarizations to the array, for instance for `HH+HV` add both `HH` and `HV`.

+**Important:** In the `properties` of a STAC Item `sar:polarizations` must be a set with unique elements.
+In assets `sar:polarizations` can contain duplicate elements and, if possible, the polarizations must appear in the same order as in the file.

+#### sar:product_type

-**sar:product_type**: The product type defines the type of processed data contained in the assets.
+The product type defines the type of processed data contained in the assets.
 A list of suggestions include:

 | sar:product_type  | Type      | Description |
 | ----------------- | --------- | ----------- |